fabiobento512/FRequest/readme.txt

 - The FRequest project files are stored in a way which allow easy collaboration via a VCS like Git, Svn or Team Foundation Server
 - Ability to add any kind of custom HTTP headers to the requests (automatically by taking the type in account or adding them manually)
+- Global headers, headers that are applied to every request in the project
 - Network proxy support

 FRequest is licensed under GPL 3.0 (https://www.gnu.org/licenses/gpl-3.0.en.html).